-If the mandate provides for an hourly rate, the application should set out the number of hours per fee-earner involved and the applicable rates.
+If the mandate provides for an hourly rate, the application should set out the number of hours per feeearner involved and the applicable rates.

 By way of guidance on what hourly rates are likely to be reasonable, OFSI General Guidance states that it "considers that the Supreme Court Cost Guides or the sums that could be expected to be recouped if costs were awarded, provide a useful starting point for assessing the reasonableness of legal fees and disbursements" (section 6.5).
-See also the Civil Justice Council's Guideline Hourly Rates.
 Departures from these rates need to be justified.

-If the mandate provides for any other fee structure such as fixed fees or capped fees, the basis for the fee calculation needs to be set out (for example, fixed fee of £5,000 based on 20 hours' work at £250 an hour).
+In this regard, it is worth noting that the maximum rates which can be charged if use of the Part B of the Second Legal Services General Licence is to be permitted are considerably higher.
+If the mandate provides for any other fee structure such as fixed fees or capped fees, the basis for the fee calculation needs to be set out (for example, fixed fee of \pm 5,000 based on 20 hours' work at \pm 250 an hour).